dward2/BME547/Assignments/ECG_Analysis/test_data/README.md

 ## Test Files Description
 * The data are given as `time, voltage` pairs.  `time` is in seconds, `voltage` is in mV.
-* **Tests 1-27** include variable forms of ECG data.
+* These files include variable forms of ECG data.
 Some files have peaks at a constant voltage and period, while others have peaks at different voltages and a change in heart rate within the data set.
 The time intervals between measurements may vary per data set.
+* Some data sets have been corrupted with additional low (<1 Hz) and/or high (>50 Hz)) frequency noise.
+* For your assistance in developing appropriate data screening and noise reduction, the `test_data1_orig.csv` found in this folder is the raw data before the various additional signals were added.
+You can use this data to check the results of your data cleaning.
+Note, do not expect to get a perfect match to this data.
+Just make sure that you can clean-up the data well enough to observe and detect the peaks.

-* **Tests 28-31** contain some non-numeric entries, missing data, or NaN in the time and voltage columns.
+* **Tests 11, 20, 28, and 31** contain some non-numeric entries, missing data,
+or NaN in the time and voltage columns.
   - When NaN exists in the CSV file, and it is converted from a string to a float in Python, Python will not raise an error, but the float variable will be given the special identifier `nan` which means "not a number" to